masesgroup/JNet/src/documentation/articles/usage.md

 ### `using` or `try-finally` with `Dispose`

-All JNet classes implement `IDisposable`.
+From 2.6.7+ version only JNet classes extending `AutoCloseable` implement `IDisposable`.
+Naturally the `using` block replaces the equivalent `try-with-resources` of Java and reference is not collected till the end of the object usage.
+For all other classes without `IDisposable` (i.e. does not represent an `AutoCloseable` class), JCOBridge 2.6.8 introduces the `JVMBridgeCoreDisposable` which wraps the input object, make the reference alive and exposes an `IDisposable` interface.
 Wrapping the object in a `using` block keeps it alive and releases the JVM reference deterministically:

 ```csharp
 using Java.Util;